tzervas/ci-actions/README.md

 This repository contains reusable GitHub Actions workflows for CI/CD tasks in Python projects, with a focus on security and hardening.

+**This project is in early phases of active development, all contents are subject to arbitrary change without notice at this time.

 ## Workflows

 - **python-lint.yml**: Lints Python code using Flake8 or other linters.